nbeaver/why-linux-is-better/readme.rst

        author’s possession, as well as conversations with Kip Crosby, to whom I am grateful for posting this question over an Internet discussion forum.

-   --- Paul E. Ceruzzi, page 238 of "A History of Modern Computing", 2nd. ed.
+       --- Paul E. Ceruzzi, page 238 of "A History of Modern Computing", 2nd. edition published 2003 by MIT Press.
-   2003, MIT Press.

 .. [#kildall_RT11]